 Because of this, you want to get the most performance and capacity possible for each licensed CPU core.
 A base clock speed increase of 29.2% is going to be quite noticeable on a typical SQL Server instance.

-I hope that this SKU is offered in mainstream vendor systems like the Dell PowerEdge R7415 and R7425.
+I hope that mainstream vendors like Dell offer this SKU in their existing systems.
+For example, the Dell PowerEdge R7415 and R7425 would be great choices.